devshah2806/IS601-NJIT-Project_1---Website_Layout/README.md

 # **_News Letter_** **_& Gallery_**
 * News Letter Page will contain newletter, blogs & articles.
 * Gallery Page will contain Images & videos.
+* Both pages will have Header and footer same as all pages.
 ### Page Layout
   * ZigZag Layout